cecat/MyHASS/index.md

 ## Satisfying Graph
 December 2022

+Using the room temperature probes and ESPHome setup described in November (below) I am tuning the HVAC system for winter.
 It is great to be able to see the results of fiddling with dampers rather than making changes and then asking humans to tell you if the temperature in a particular room is "better."
 Yesterday (12/24) at about 11am I made changes to fix one bedroom (the yellow line) that was running hot.
 It had immediate effect!